WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 |SignatureType|No|String|NONE|JWS|CMS|

 ##### Trusted Issuer
-Currently it is just possible to onboard CSCAs as Issuer Trust Reference for DSCs which makes it hard to use it outside the PKI world.
+Currently it is possible to onboard CSCAs as Issuer Trust Reference for DSCs which makes it hard to use it outside the PKI world.
 Other credential types like Verifiable Credentials are using DIDs or other Issuer IDs which are not necessarily linked to any CSCA, but with crypto material behind it e.g. JWKs sources etc. To support these issuers and their credentials, the gateway will be enhanced by a trusted issuer interface which makes it possible to receive this kind of trusted ids.
 All of these trusted issuers must be onboarded as CSCAs and all other certificates.

 A trusted issuer entry which can be onboarded is defined as :